 Handwritten vs. Digital?
 How do you keep records of your conferences?

 Lucy Calkins, author of many books on teaching writing, often says that conferring is the heart of writing workshop.
-I once heard her say to a group of graduate students … Continue Reading Tailoring Our Teaching: No Need to Wing It If You’ve Got Great Conferring Notes
+I once heard her say to a group of graduate students that she wished we called it “conferring workshop.”
+This way it would be clearer to everybody that it is the conferences that really make the… Continue reading Tailoring Our Teaching: No Need to Wing It If You’ve Got Great Conferring Notes

 Today's guest blog post by Cathy Mere will help you jump on the electronic record-keeping bandwagon.
 Learn how to use Evernote to keep conferring notes on all of your students.

 There are a variety of record-keeping apps, which make it possible to monitor your students' writing progress.
-Confer, DailyNotes, Evernote, and Notability are four popular apps that promise to make … Continue Reading Conferring Notes Go High Tech
+Confer, DailyNotes, Evernote, and Notability are four popular apps that promise to make it easier, dare-I-say a pleasure to maintain meaningful conferring notes on all of your students.
+Have you made use of any of these apps in… Continue reading Conferring Notes Go High Tech

-One of the teachers I’m working alongside is really focused on honing her conferring skills.
+One of the teachers I'm working alongside is really focused on honing her conferring skills.
 So we are hunkering down beside students and listening intently to their work.
-She leads … Continue Reading Learning how to confer with student writers
+She leads the conference and I listen.
+We've been considering the two parts of a conference.
+In a nutshell, these parts are: Part One: Figure out what… Continue reading Learning how to confer with student writers

 Outside of a dog, a book is man's best friend.
-Inside of a dog it’s too dark to read. — Attributed to Groucho Marx And make sure to check out … Continue Reading Words that are Speaking to Me + Something Cool
+Inside of a dog it's too dark to read. --- Attributed to Groucho Marx And make sure to check out these FREE SUMMER READING PRINTABLES.
+Don't be fooled by the word summer, I can totally envision using some of these ideas in classrooms.
+Check it… Continue reading Words that are Speaking to Me + Something Cool